semihcihan/storeconfig/README.md

 #### `set-price`

 Set prices for your app, in-app purchases, and subscriptions interactively.
-Easiest way to manage pricing.
+This updates pricing only in your configuration file; changes won't be applied to App Store Connect until you run the `apply` command.

 ```bash
 # Set prices (uses storeconfig.json by default)